Rasalexman/KotlinMVC/README.md

-# PureMVC-Kotlin
+# KotlinMVC
-This is a vision on how android development can drive.
-There are 4 main blocks in this framework:
+This is a vision on how android development can drive without fragment.
+It use ANKO Layout to generate UI There are 4 main blocks in this framework:
+- MODEL (PROXY) - services and VO holders
 - VIEW (MEDIATORS) - simple layout handler class
 - CONTROLLER (COMMANDS) - business logic holder
-- MODEL (PROXY) - services and VO holders
 - FACADE - unite all this 3 components in one core

+it contains powerful event system, lifecycle handler, menu creations, save bundle

 #Initialize core
 ```kotlin